Charles Piutau

-Salesi Tu'ipulotu "Charles" Piutau (born 31 October 1991) is a New Zealand rugby union player.
-He plays in the fullback (and occasionally wing) position for England club Bristol Bears in the Premiership, and formerly for New Zealand's national team the All Blacks.
+Salesi Tu'ipulotu Piutau (born 31 October 1991), often known as Charles Piutau, is a professional rugby union player who plays as a fullback for Japan Rugby League One club Shizuoka Blue Revs.

+Born in New Zealand to Tongan parents, he represented both Tonga and New Zealand at Under-20 level.
+He won 17 senior caps for New Zealand between 2013 and 2015.
+He made his debut for Tonga in 2022, following a change in eligibility rules, and has since won 5 caps.

 Early life

-Piutau was born in New Zealand, from Tongan parents.
-He grew up on the Auckland suburb of Mangere and attended Wesley College.
+Piutau was born in New Zealand to Tongan parents.
+He grew up on the Auckland suburb of Māngere and attended Wesley College.
 He is the youngest of 10 children.

-Rugby playing career

-Junior level

 In 2010, Piutau represented Tonga at the IRB Junior World Championship in Argentina.
-Piutau was the top try scorer for the New Zealand Under-20s in their 2011 World Championship winning campaign.
+Piutau was the top try scorer for the New Zealand Under-20s in their 2011 World Championship-winning campaign.

 Charles played club rugby for Pakuranga United Rugby Club.
-He is the younger brother of Bristol Bears centre Siale Piutau.
+He is the younger brother of ex Bristol Bears centre Siale Piutau.

 Club career

 Piutau made his debut for Auckland in 2010.
 He was brought into the Blues squad in 2012 and confirmed as fullback in 2014.

 On 1 April 2015, it was announced Piutau would join Irish club Ulster from the start of the 2016–17 season.

 Piutau signed for English club Wasps in the Aviva Premiership during the 2015–16 season.
 During his season at Wasps, Piutau had a strong impact.
 He scored a try in the 80th minute against Exeter Chiefs in the European Rugby Champions Cup quarter-final to help Wasps reach the semi-final.
 Piutau was nominated for the Aviva Premiership Player of the Season and was named in the Team of the Season.

 In August 2017, Ulster confirmed that Piutau would be leaving the province at the end of the 2017–18 Pro14 season to join Bristol Bears.